Posted on August 27, 2019

 The mortgage of the home was given to then former President James Madison in 1828.
 The 4th President of the United States would later die at his Virginia residence known as Montpelier in 1836.
 The later building became the Cosmos club, which started as a gentleman’s club, whose slightly inebriated members could be seen doffing their hats to an unseen woman on the porch of the building.

 1. Hay-Adams Hotel

-It is one thing to check out one of Washington’s haunted landmarks.
-Another is staying in one.
-The Hay-Adams Hotel was owned by Henry Adams.
-It was here where his wife Marian Hooper Adams, or “Clover”, committed suicide on December 6, 1885.
-Marian was a photographer in her own right during the course of her life.
+It was originally two houses, of John Hay and Henry Adams, both were active statesmen in Washington, D.C.
+Henry Adam’s wife Marian Hooper Adams, or “Clover”, committed suicide on December 6, 1885, at the house.
+Marian was a photographer in her own right.
 She used a chemical known as potassium cyanide for developing her photographic work.
-However, it would ultimately be responsible for her death as she swallowed a lethal amount.
-It is said that her spirit is quite active around the month of December (specifically, around the anniversary of her death).
+However, it would also be responsible for her death as she swallowed a lethal amount following a bout of depression following the death of her father, and several rumored infidelities by her husband.

 Her ghost is quite active in the Hay-Adams hotel, walking down corridors, leaving the lingering almond scent of potassium cyanide distinctive, especially around the month of December, the anniversary of her death.
 Don’t let the presence of Clover detract from the appeal of this hotel, it’s still the place to be seen, and to see for the elites of Washington D.C.